ThePainFreeBack

 Exercise

 The best available evidence has consistently shown that exercise is the most promising way to manage back pain.
 In most instances, exercise is as effective, if not more effective than various hands-on therapies and even surgery!
 But don’t worry, we understand that moving can also be painful.
 Thankfully, exercise doesn’t have to be painful to work.
-We’ll help you identify helpful movements that won’t flare your pain.

 Individualization